storesace-cv/bwb-stream2yt/primary-windows/via-windows/README.md

 # Offline Windows Build Kit

-These instructions describe how to package the **stream_to_youtube** Windows executable using a fully offline-capable toolchain.
-The process mirrors the flags and configuration used by the official automation so developers can reproduce the artifact in an isolated Windows workstation.
+These instructions describe how to package the **stream_to_youtube** Windows executable and the companion **stream2yt-service** wrapper using a fully offline-capable toolchain.
+The process mirrors the flags and configuration used by the official automation so developers can reproduce the artifacts in an isolated Windows workstation.

 ## Prerequisites